Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Generally, a formal tone shows professionalism, while an informal tone engages your audience.
 Take a formal tone when writing Quick Start Guides and User Manuals, whereas your UX writing can be a little more light-hearted.

 In both cases, be factual and candid.
 Avoid promotional hype, exaggerations, and buzz words.
-Buzz words such as **empower**, **solution**, **robust**, **reach out to** give an impression of being pretentiousness, too lazy to think, or poorly educated.
+Buzz words such as **empower**, **solution**, **robust**, **reach out to** give an impression of being pretentious, too lazy to think, or poorly educated.
 But be positive, too.
 Focus on what's achieved or improved, rather than what's not.

 Avoid emojis, jokes, puns, internet slangs, and cultural or religious references.